shinste/poker_bot_frontend/README.md

 I was driven to develope a single-page application in order to focus directly on functionality and usability for the user.
 I've also decided to minimize the use of API calls and abstaining from using a database.
 This approach not only refined my TypeScript proficiency but also improve my problem-solving and debugging skills in ReactJS.
 By centralizing the application's logic in the frontend, I aim to craft a simple yet effective learning tool for people to enhance their poker strategy through experience.

 ## Hosted Project
+#### Note:
+For cost purposes, the EC2 instance that hosts this app will be scheduled to run between 9AM - 5PM (Pacific), Mon - Fri.

 * [PokerBot](https://main--pokerbot.netlify.app/)
   - Hosted Through Netlify
 ###